-Monzo is an international digital bank account in the UK for individuals and businesses.
+Monzo is a UK bank that caters to both individuals and businesses.
 Unlike many digital banks, Monzo actually has a banking license and offers deposit guarantees.
 They offer a range of accounts and allow for the set up of recurring payments.

 But like many digital banking solutions, you need to be a resident in their operating region (the UK) in order to be eligible for an account.
 Another shortcoming of Monzo is that it can’t accept inbound international transfers.
 However, you can connect your Monzo account to Transferwise to facilitate international transactions.

-So, if you’re looking for an international digital bank account with an IBAN or you need to send and receive money internationally, this option won’t work for you.
+So, if you’re looking for a digital account with an IBAN or you need to send and receive money internationally, this option won’t work for you.

-If you are interested in a UK bank account for yourself or your business, there are options available, including remote account opening for non-residents.
-To find out how you can get access to these banking options, just click here.
+If you are interested in opening an account in the UK for yourself or your business, there are options available, including remote account opening for foreign non-residents.
+To find out how you can get access to these options, just click here.

 If you want to send transfers outside of Europe, N26 won’t be much help.
 That’s because the platform only supports transfers through the SEPA network.
 Of course, if you only use it for European transactions, then N26 is a great option.
 And, if you need to send and receive transfers internationally, you can always pair an N26 account with Transfewise.

-Alternatively, you could open an EU bank account at a traditional bank for yourself or your business.
+Alternatively, you could consider opening an account in the EU at a traditional bank for yourself or your business.
 This can be done remotely, regardless of your residence or nationality.
 You just need to know which banks to target and which branches and bankers to approach.
-Click here to learn how you can access these banks now.
+Click here to learn how you can get started now.

-While Tranferwise isn’t an international digital bank in the traditional sense, it does have the “Transferwise Borderless Account”.
+While Tranferwise isn’t a digital bank in the traditional sense, it does have the “Transferwise Borderless Account”.
 This is a multi-currency account that comes with a debit card.

 Of course, the vast majority of Transferwise benefits center around the fact that its users can easily (and affordably) send and receive international transfers.
 For example, Transferwise allows you to send international transfers in more than 20 currencies.
 Plus, you can send domestic transfers in more than 30 currencies.